realKarthikNair/markdown-resume/README.md

-So many Resume builders out there, but I wanted something that's
+So many Resume builders out there, but I wanted something that

-- minimal and doesn't require a complex setup
 - requires just a text editor to edit the resume
+- could be customized easily through CSS
 - a CLI command to generate the PDF

 This repo will now serve as a repo for my own resume (minus phone number) and of course the script to generate it.

-> ⚠️ This tool doesn't work on Windows yet.
-See [#1](https://github.com/realKarthikNair/markdown-resume/issues/1)

 # Markdown Resume to PDF Generator